-- Addition of Rules 5.2.3 and 5.2.7 (see page 1 of Section 5) to include the mandatory requirement arising from the Local Government and Elections (Wales) Act 2021 (Section 58 of the Act) that provisions be included in the Constitution for the Executive Leader and Executive Members to be allowed to job share.
+- Addition of Rules 5.2.3 and 5.2.7 (see page 1 of Section 5) to include the mandatory requirement arising from the Local Government and Elections (Wales) Act 2021 (Section 58 of the Act) that provisions be included in the Constitution for the Leader and Executive Members to be allowed to job share.
 However, this does not mean that it must be implemented and whether the provision is used will be for a future Leader and Cabinet to decide. - Amendment of Rule 5.2 7 (see page 1 of Section 5) which cross references the numbers on the Cabinet to Rule 5.2.3 to 5.2.5 (job-sharing). - Addition of Rules 5.9.1 to 5.9.4 (see page 2 of Section 5) arising from the Local Government and Elections (Wales) Act 2021 (Section 57 of the Act) that the Cabinet may consider appointing Assistants to the Executive.
 This is not a mandatory requirement and Council has a discretion whether or not to add this facility to the Constitution.
+The recommendation from DSC is that Constitution should be amended to allow the appointment of Assistants in the future.
 The addition of this provision to the Constitution merely provides the ability for a future Cabinet to implement this if it so wishes.
-If DSC recommends the addition of Rules 5.9.1. to .5.9.4 to the Constitution, further minor consequential amendments will be required to Sections 7 and 9 (see below). - Addition of Rule 5.19.2(see page 5 of Section 5) which amends the rules for the Quorum of a Cabinet where posts are subject to a job-share. - Addition of Rule 5.20.4 (see page 5 of Section 5) in respect of voting at meetings of a Cabinet where posts are subject to a job-share.
+If Council recommends the addition of Rules 5.9.1. to .5.9.4 to the Constitution, further minor consequential amendments will be required to Sections 7 and 9 (see below). - Addition of Rule 5.19.2(see page 5 of Section 5) which amends the rules for the Quorum of a Cabinet where posts are subject to a job-share. - Addition of Rule 5.20.4 (see page 5 of Section 5) in respect of voting at meetings of a Cabinet where posts are subject to a job-share.

-Proposed Recommendation to the County Council: Reason for Recommendation: 7.
-That the amendments to Section 5 of the Constitution are approved as set out in the draft Section 5 attached to the report.
-8. That the Monitoring Officer is authorised to make such other changes to the Constitution as may be required to reflect the change set out in Recommendation 7 above.
+Proposed Recommendation to the County Council: Reason for Recommendation: That the amendments to Section 5 of the Constitution are approved as set out in the draft Section 5 attached to the report.
+That the Monitoring Officer is authorised to make such other changes to the Constitution as may be required to reflect the change set out in Recommendation 7 above.
 To review and amend the Constitution so that it aligns with the current requirements of the Council.